 I did a few photo shoots and decided to do them to test out how to get lean and photoshoot (or competition) ready on a vegetarian/vegan diet as it is not something I have done or knew how to do since becoming vegetarian.
-Though I am vegetarian, the meal plan that I followed (for just under two months) leading up to the shoots was a vegan diet.
+Though I am vegetarian, the meal plan that I followed (for about two months) leading up to the shoots was a vegan diet.

 For the shoots I wanted to be lean, vascular and full, but not as lean as I would need to be for a fitness/bodybuilding competition.
 So if I had planned to compete in such a competition I would probably have needed to extend the preparation a few weeks to get a lot more shredded and lose that last bit of fat around the lower abs (which is always the last bit of fat to go for me :/ ).

 In this post (Part 1) I will cover the background, my diet, what I ate and how I manipulated my calories as well as the overall strategy.
 In Part 2 I will cover the training and cardio and the final week leading up to the shoots as well as a bit of information on carb cycling that I did.

 A little history: